BIGJRA/BIGJRA.github.io/rejuv.md

 Next, fly to Alamissa Urben and go straight up.
 Take the unconscious Karen back to the village, then agree to go to the labyrinth again.
-Add any Water/Rock type to your party - by now we’ve seen Relicanth, Tirtouga line, Drednaw, Corsola, Kabuto line, Omanyte line, Binacle line that all should work.
+Add any Water/Rock type to your party - by now we've seen Relicanth, Tirtouga line, Drednaw, Corsola, Kabuto line, Omanyte line, Binacle line that all should work.